 Selu Garden Café, and a food court.

-The amazing Mandara Spa opened in December 2012, integrating elements of Native American culture into Balinese-inspired treatments, bringing guests the best in therapeutic luxury.
+The amazing Mandara Spa integrates elements of Native American culture into Balinese-inspired treatments, bringing guests the best in therapeutic luxury.
 The Mandara brand emphasizes beauty, rejuvenation and exotic indulgence, aiming to enhance each guest's resort experience by providing unparalleled opportunities for pampering.

 The Grand Rotunda features eight 75-foot LED lit trees, a 140 foot-long LED screen, twin 68-foot waterfalls and state-of-the-art video and audio.
 You can even fish in the stream that runs through the property!

-Stroll along the newly opened second floor walkway and visit the River Shops.
+Stroll along the second floor walkway and visit the River Shops.
 The hotel and casino now includes a covered garage, arcade, indoor pool and workout room, and a big conference center.